pydata/numexpr/ANNOUNCE.rst

 Hi everyone,

-This is primarily an incremental performance improvement release, especially with regards to improving import times of downstream packages.
+This is primarily an incremental performance improvement release, especially with regards to improving import times of downstream packages (e.g.
+`pandas`, `tables`, `sympy`).
+Import times have been reduced from ~300 ms to ~100 ms through removing a `pkg_resources` import and making the `cpuinfo` import lazy.

-The maximum number of threads is now set at import-time, as with `numba` by setting an environment variable 'NUMEXPR_MAX_THREADS'.
+The maximum number of threads is now set at import-time, similar to `numba`, by setting an environment variable 'NUMEXPR_MAX_THREADS'.
 The runtime number of threads can still be reduced by calling `numexpr.set_num_threads(N)`.

-A number of imports were either removed completely, or made lazy inside function calls.
-As a result NumExpr 2.6.5 loads almost 4x faster than before.
+DEPRECATION WARNING: The variable `numexpr.is_cpu_amd_intel` has been set to a dummy value of `False`.
+This variable may be removed in the future.

-Project documentation is now available at:
+Project documentation is available at:

 http://numexpr.readthedocs.io/